 If you want children to develop the qualities of respect, responsibility and resourcefulness they need consistency.
 They need many opportunities to practice.
 If they are only coming a few days per week, they do not really feel the classroom is their own.
 They are only partially attached, and therefore do not develop a strong desire to be responsible for it.

-The children at CDS are granted the freedom to work on the subjects that inspire them at the time that inspiration is born.
+The students at CDS are granted the freedom to work on the subjects that inspire them at the time that inspiration is born.
 Their interests are peaked by the many different works going on around them in the classroom.
 The joy of collaborative work is irresistible.
 With this, there is no limit to what they can learn.

 For the budding student this is the surest way to limit inspiration and retard the development of self-assessment.
-The joy for CDS children is in the learning itself.
+The joy for CDS students is in the learning itself.
 They are working and acquiring knowledge because they are excited by the possibility of how far they can pursue any interest.

-The teachers are in continuous contact with each child offering honest reflections and soliciting discussion about whether he or she is working up to potential.
-Each child asks himself: “How much can I do?”
+The teachers are in continuous contact with each student offering honest reflections and soliciting discussion about whether he or she is working up to potential.
+Each student asks himself: “How much can I do?”
 (Not, “How much do I have to do?”)
 And, “How well have I done it?”
 (Not, “Was it good enough for an A?”)
 This sense of personal responsibility is the preparation necessary for the competitive 21st century.

 In the MIddle School Program, students are given tests, grades, and report cards.
 What we have found is that by this time, their feelings about learning and their desire to do well is already well established.